landelare/ue5coro/Docs/GAS.md

 `UUE5CoroSimpleAbilityTask` broadcasts the delegate corresponding to the method.
 Self-cancel with `Latent::Cancel` to trigger Failed instead of Succeeded.
 * OnDestroy (e.g., from EndTask) will cancel the coroutine.
+* See [below](#garbage-collection-considerations) for notes on unusual garbage collection behavior driven by GAS itself that might lead to forced cancellations.

+# Garbage collection considerations

+GAS itself sometimes marks abilities and tasks as garbage.
+This is usually in response to EndAbility, EndTask, or other forms of engine-initiated cancellation, such as PIE ending.
+Notably, non-instanced gameplay abilities are not subject to this, since they run on the CDO.

+If GAS marks your object as garbage, that will prompt the latent action manager to remove its latent actions when it next ticks, including the one that drives the coroutine behind the scenes.
+Since the coroutine can no longer run in this case, it is force canceled, ignoring FCancellationGuards.
+`!IsValid(this)` will be observable, e.g., in destructors called on local variables inside the coroutine, or other guards such as ON_SCOPE_EXIT.
+`Latent::FOnObjectDestroyed` responds to this kind of forced cancellation.

+If the coroutine is not on the game thread when it's force canceled, the cancellation's processing is delayed until the next `co_await` as usual, but it is possible that `this` is deleted by the time that happens.

+To better align with the engine's expectations and match how BP abilites/tasks would behave, FAbilityCoroutine's cancellation processing slightly differs from a regular latent TCoroutine's.

+In case of a forced cancellation:
+* UUE5CoroGameplayAbility does not call EndAbility on itself.
+* UUE5CoroAbilityTask does not call EndTask, Succeeded, or Failed.
+* UUE5CoroSimpleAbilityTask doesn't Broadcast any of its delegates.